 Manufactured sheet metal roofing is sold in large panels—normally 26-gauge coated steel that weighs about a pound per square foot.
 Other materials include painted aluminum, solid copper, zinc alloys, and terne-coated stainless steel.
 Because of the large panel size, this roofing works best on large, unbroken expanses.

-Sheet metal roofing materials are typically priced by the square foot.
+Metal roofing prices per sheet are generally determined by the square foot.
 Prices vary widely, depending on the material and finish, ranging from a low of about $1.50 per square foot to about $6 per square foot.
 Figures typically include panels, fastening clips, caps, and all trims and flashing.
 If you ask for ballpark square-foot prices, be sure they’re inclusive of all necessary parts.

 To get bids, begin by calling the manufacturer, who will usually put you in touch with a local representative or installer who will bid (or arrange for several roofers’ bids) on your job.
 Be sure to clarify whether or not labor and freight are included in the price.
 Because freight can be very expensive, it usually pays to choose a manufacturer in your region.